 In the bottom row of the main display window are two more buttons labeled "Burn Catalog" and "Blank CDRW".
 "Burn Catalog" will place a copy of your bacula catalog on a disk.
-If you use CDRW disks rather than CDR then "Blank CDRW" allows you to erase the disk before re-burning it.
-Regularly committing your backup volume files and your catalog to disk with bimagemgr ensures that you can rebuild easily in the event of some disaster on the bacula server itself.
+If you use CDRW disks rather

 Chapter 2